ryan-mahoney/Framework/docs/quickstart/index.rst

    cd /var/www/myproject
    composer install

-If for some reason you can not run Composer, you could download a pre-compose vendors folder from here: `LINK <>`_, but composing on your own project is always better.
+If for some reason you can not run Composer, you could download a pre-compose vendors folder from `here: <http://virtuecenter-fmf.s3.amazonaws.com/vendor.zip>`_, but composing on your own project is always better.

 Import Project Data